polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/use-macros-in-a-custom-pallet.md

 ## Design the application

-The proof of existence application exposes the following callable functions:
+The proof-of-existence application exposes the following callable functions:

 - `create_claim()` allows a user to claim the existence of a file by uploading a hash.